wminshew/emrysclient/README.md

-# emrys-demand-client
+# emrysuser

-go CLI for posting deep learning jobs to emrys-server
+golang CLI for pushing deep learning jobs to emrys